Yodishtr/Dashboard-Social-Media/README.md

-# Dashboard-Social-Media
+# Social-Media-Dashboard
-A social media dashboard created using CSS (SCSS), HTML and Javascript
+A dashboard to monitor your social media numbers and analyse your engagement.
+Built using html, css and javascript.